The first 72 hours: critical needs, critical care

-If we learn that a young person needs legal aid during the intake process, our staff lawyer can immediately provide assistance in obtaining a restraining order or identity changes to protect against predators.
-We can also help deal with unresolved legal issues that may stand in the way of a teen becoming a successful, employed adult.
+If a child needs legal aid during the intake process, Covenant House's staff lawyer is immediately available to provide assistance – whether it's getting a restraining order or identity change to protect against predators or handling unresolved legal issues that may prevent a kid from becoming a successful, employed adult.